 The target website is probably using certain weak ciphers.
 In particular, the OpenSSL library bundled with Geneos has been upgraded from version GA3.8.1 (NPX-903) to address various known vulnerabilities.
-As a result the Web-Mon plugin may refuse to connect some older websites.
+As a result, the Web-Mon plugin may refuse to connect to some older websites.

 openssl s_client -connect [hostname:port]